Michael Herold

 Weight, negative space, rhythm, and structure are studied until the work feels correct both visually and physically.

-In commissioned work, the process begins with understanding what the client wants the space to become, along with the architecture, the site, the movement of people, the surrounding environment, and what the sculpture is meant to contribute to that place.
+In commissioned work, the process begins with understanding what the client wants the space to become—along with the architecture, movement through the site, surrounding environment, and the experience the place itself is intended to create.

 Every commission begins with original design intent, developed in the studio and carried through fabrication, engineering, installation, and long-term durability without losing the integrity of the work.